BeatBrokerz/fwDock/README.md

-fwdock
+Docked Player
 ======

-Flex Widget: Docked Player
+This is the source code for a docked player widget built for bbflex.